bastiennicoud/docker-php-env/README.md

 # DOCKER-PHP-ENV

-A set of docker preconfigured images and a compose script to setup a dev environment quickly for PHP development with frameworks like [Laravel](https://laravel.com/docs).
+A set of docker preconfigured images and a compose script to quickly setup a dev environment for PHP development with frameworks like [Laravel](https://laravel.com/docs) or [Symfony](https://symfony.com).

 ## How to use it